breki/TimeSlack/kotlin/SlackerTime-todo.md

-- add new status with the dynamic forward step
-- extract a new identity: FlowStep
+- do we represent the whole view model as separate classes?

+- Model
+    - Status
+        - Step
+    - CurrentActivityInfo?

 - introduce FlowLog instead of ActivitiesLog, which is constructed when the flow is started and then filled with time points
-    - three types of steps

-- we will need to model the ActivityLog to support dynamic activities
-    - does it really need to support history?
+    - replace RunningFlowModel.currentActivityInfo()
+    - RunningFlowModel should no longer provide currentActivity
+    - where is ActivitiesLog used?

 - extract a model for presenting the current activity information
     - introduce the model implementation for dynamic activity